Vera Spangler

 About

-I have studied a bilingual teacher degree in English and art in Germany and have been a master’s student in Denmark.
-I am now a PhD student in the UK.
-Trained as an educational anthropologist, I explore how education, learning, and knowledge are negotiated and managed in everyday life in different contexts – across national and cultural boundaries.
+I have completed a bilingual teacher degree in English and art in Germany and earned a master’s degree in educational anthropology in Denmark.
+Currently, I am pursuing a PhD in sociology in the UK.
+In my research, I explore how education, learning, and knowledge are negotiated and managed in everyday life in different contexts – across national and cultural boundaries.
 I use relational approaches to understand space, place, and time, taking special interest in creative, participatory methodology.
 Given my own experiences as an international student, I feel a deep investment in expanding the knowledge of experiences of other international students.

 University roles and responsibilities